Abdulrehmanba01/Abdulrehmanba01.github.io/index.md

 #### Authorization
-This API uses the Custom Header Signature
+This API uses the **Custom Header Signature **

-The APIn client configuration looks like this:
+The API client configuration looks like this:
 ```markdown
  ICGAPIVerifyClient client = new ICGAPIVerifyClient.Builder()
     .httpClientConfig(configBuilder -> configBuilder